 Hoi An is a beautiful little fishing village (outside Da Nang) where tailors and jeweler are numerous. i got a whole new wardrobe for less than USD$100 (including 2 suits) - and after 6 moths of trekking I surely needed it :)

 Nha Trang is perfect to simply chill out on the beach and soak up the rays.
-There are some expensive resorts here but you can also get cheaper accommodations if you look. over 9 years ago
+There are some expensive resorts here but you can also get cheaper accommodations if you look. about 10 years ago